ONTAP 9 Manuals ( CA08871-402 )

 to Japanese version

-ASA support for SAN protocols and nodes per cluster are as follows:
+The following table shows the ASA support for SAN protocols and the supported number of nodes per cluster in non-MetroCluster configurations:

 • FC